onepanelio/core-docs/docs/deployment/upgrade/overview.md

   ```

   :::note
   If the application is not loading after these updates, visit our [Troubleshooting](/docs/deployment/troubleshooting/overview) page for some steps that can help resolve most issues.
-If you are still having issues, join our [Slack community](https://join.slack.com/t/onepanel-ce/shared_invite/zt-eyjnwec0-nLaHhjif9Y~gA05KuX6AUg) or open an issue in [GitHub](https://github.com/onepanelio/core/issues).
+If you are still having issues, reach out in [GitHub discussions](https://github.com/onepanelio/core/discussions).
   :::